Elizaveta Tuktamysheva: Personal life

-Elizaveta Sergeyevna Tuktamysheva (also romanized as Tuktamisheva) was born on 17 December 1996 in Glazov, Udmurtia, Russia.
+Elizaveta Sergeyevna Tuktamysheva was born on 17 December 1996 in Glazov, Udmurtia, Russia.
 Her mother teaches algebra and geometry and was her daughter's class teacher from the 5th to 9th grade.
 Her father - a former skier who later coached football - died in April 2011.
 Elizaveta has a younger sister, Evgenia.
 The family moved from Glazov to Saint Petersburg in August 2011.
 Tuktamysheva had a Pomeranian dog named Kokosha, who died in March 2025.

 In July 2020, Tuktamysheva received her diploma from the Lesgaft National State University of Physical Education, Sport and Health in Saint Petersburg.

 She dated fellow Russian figure skater Andrei Lazukin from 2015 to 2020.
-This was confirmed both in interviews and on social media.
-The pair broke up in early 2020.
+As of 2026, she is in a relationship with fellow Russian figure skater, Petr Gumennik.

+Tuktamysheva is bilingual and able to communicate in Russian and English fluently.
+In addition, she is a staunch advocate of women's rights in Russia, having criticized the country's rhetoric and policies in pressuring women to give birth, abortion restrictions, and the lack of protective laws towards victims of domestic violence.

 Sanctions

-In April 2023, Tuktamysheva was sanctioned by the Ukrainian government due to her alleged support of the Russian invasion of Ukraine through her participation in a pro-war ice show, with all her assets in Ukraine frozen and a 50-year ban on entering the country.
+In April 2023, Tuktamysheva was sanctioned by the Ukrainian government due to her her participating in a pro-war ice show, with all her assets in Ukraine frozen and a 50-year ban on entering the country.
+Tuktamysheva, herself, expressed disappointment about the ice show being used as a Russia propaganda tool, writing in an Instagram post, "I really wanted to believe that sports are outside of politics, but today it turned out not to be so.
+I love figure skating, I truly love what I do - I live it.
+I want to compete, I want to skate, I want to put on new programs, I want to participate in ice shows.
+But I don't want the performances of athletes to become a way of manipulation and beliefs.
+At a total loss..."